 The following data is based on the product molecular weight 455.55.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 References are publications that support the biological activity of the product.

 Fischer et al (1997) Ro 25-6981, a highly potent and selective blocker of N-MthD.-aspartate receptors containing the NR2B subunit.
 Characterization in vitro.
 J.Pharmacol.Exp.Ther.
 283 1285 PMID: 9400004